-Problem Statement 1 (Prioritized): The attendance rate at PHS across all grade levels decreased by 3-6% within the last two years of school due to the pandemic.
-Root Cause: PHS did not have clear attendance expectations; Having those needed conversations with students to speak about why they were not on campus; Failure to educate the parents on how to track their students on skyward; Truancy systems were not set into place early on the school year to combat the issue of students leaving campus and lack of consequences; Engaging lessons & build relationships.
+Problem Statement 1 (Prioritized): The attendance rate at PHS across all grade levels will increase by 3% for an overall rating of 90% or higher.
+Root Cause: PHS has set clear attendance expectations; conducted needed conversations with students to speak about why they were not on campus; Focused on educating the parents on how to track their students on skyward; Truancy systems are on track for the school year in order for PHS to combat the issue of students leaving campus and lack of consequences; Engaging lessons & build relationships.

-Problem Statement 2: Math - There is a 30% gap between our EB and 47% gap between our SPED and on-level.
-Root Cause: SPED Support not effective EB support absent Strategies used in classroom PLC/RTI
+Problem Statement 2 (Prioritized): PHS Algebra I SPED EOC passing rate increased with overall passing but the gap remained the sam Root Cause: SPED Support not effective EB support absent Strategies used in classroom PLC/RTI